davwamai/siloh-clustering/README.md

 For intuition's sake, t-SNE is a nonlinear dimensionality reduction technique well suited for embedding high-dimensional data for visualization in a low-dimensional space of two or three dimensions.
 Specifically, it models each high dimensional object by a two or three dimensional point such that similar objects are modeled by nearby points and dissimilar objects are modeled by distant points with high probability.

-Below is the t-SNE visualization of our dataset:
+Below is the t-SNE visualization of our clustering:

 ![t-SNE Plot](tsne_plots/v1/tsne_v1.png)